rednir/wow2/COMMANDS.md

  - `!wow dev get-logs`
      - Sends the log file for this session.

+ - `!wow dev panic`
+     - Uninstalls all user commands and changes the bot's Discord status.

+ - `!wow dev unpanic`
+     - Installs all commands and reconnects the bot, reloading save data from file.

+ - `!wow dev stop-program`
+     - Stops the program.

  - `!wow dev throw`
      - Throws an unhandled exception.